-The following schedule presents the investments and related maturities as of December 31, 2018:
+The following schedule presents the investments and related maturities as of December 31, 2019:

-Investment Maturities (in years) Investment Type Fair Value Les s than 1 year 1-5 year U.S. Treasury Notes \$ 14,953,110 \$ 14,953,110 \$ - Government Sponsored Enterprises 63,943,300 21,876,627 42,066,673 Total \$ 78,896,410 \$ 36,829,737 \$ 42,066,673
+Investment Maturities (in years) Investment Type Fair Value Less than 1 year 1-5 year U.S. Treasury Notes \$ 25,126,565 \$ 15,049,610 \$ 10,076,955 Government Sponsored Enterprises 61,798,034 17,094,072 44,703,962 Total \$ 86,924,599 \$ 32,143,682 \$ 54,780,917

 Credit risk is the chance that an issuer or other counterparty to an investment will not fulfill its obligations.
 The District's investment policy applies the prudent person standard; investments will be made with judgment and care, under circumstances then prevailing, which a person of prudence, discretion and intelligence would use in the management of their own affairs, not for speculation, but for investment purposes.
-All of the District's investments are held in organizations with a Moody's rating of Aaa, excluding investments with The Washington State Local Government Investment Pool which is a 2a7-like pool and is unrated.
+All of the District's investments are held in organizations with a Moody's rating of Aaa, excluding investments with The Washington State Local Government Investment Pool which is unrated.

 Custodial credit risk is the risk that, in the event of the failure of the counterparty, the District would not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-The District's Investment Policy requires that all security transactions entered into by the District will be conducted on a DVP basis and will be held in safekeeping by a third party custodian.
-All of the District's securities at year end were held in safekeeping by a third party custodian and are not exposed to custodial credit risk.
+The District's Investment Policy requires that all security transactions entered into by the District will be conducted on a DVP basis and will be held in safekeeping by a third-party custodian.
+All of the District's securities at year end were held in safekeeping by a third-party custodian and are not exposed to custodial credit risk.

 Concentration of credit risk is the risk associated with a lack of diversification or having too much invested in a few individual issues.
 It is the District's policy to diversify its investments by security type and institution.
 The District's policy is to assure that no single institution or security is invested to such an extent that a delay of liquidation at maturity is likely to cause a current cash flow emergency.
 With the exception of U.S. Treasury securities and authorized pools, no more than 35% of the entity's total investment portfolio will be invested in a single security type, issuer or financial institution.
-Detail information on concentration risk is covered in the District Investment Policy.
+Detailed information on concentration risk is covered in the District Investment Policy.